 8 New XPath ×

-An XPath is a way This dialog will he by using the JBoss to find a specific XML element inside an xml file. p you create one.
-These XPaths' values can then be modified servers View with the Properties View.
+This dialog will he to find a specific XML element inside an xml file. p you create one.
+These XPaths' values can then be modified s Servers View with the Properties View.

 Name: test

-XPath Pattern: ٦.
+XPath Pattern: ٦

 Attribute Name:

 Location Value

 OK Cancel Preview